 Brown University Students

-College Testimonials from Clients Who Were Accepted to Brown University
+Hear from Clients Accepted to Brown University

 As an international student who was not very familiar with the whole American universities system in terms of expectations and rules of the college admission “game” in general, having the advisor team made me feel confident in the work I was aiming for and the essays I ended up submitting.
 They helped me put my best self forward, both on paper and with my interviews.
 Lastly, a distinctive feature of CollegeAdvisor is the opportunity to chat with students that attend the universities I was planning to apply to.
 I found this aspect to be very helpful.

 Excellent service with over the top commitment to ensuring the student succeeds and reaches their goals.
 Couldn’t be happier with the process!
 Best investment of my life.

 When I reached out to CollegeAdvisor, they supported me with their program and helped me through the signup step-by-step.
 I was matched with my mentor.
 She helped me realize my best fit and find my authentic voice through my passions, experiences and challenges.
 She encouraged me to weave these experiences into my essays which made them stand out.
 She went above and beyond to support me through the stressful time of college applications and I am so appreciative of how this program supported me into getting into some amazing schools.

 When I started the application process as an international student, nobody around me knew what it consisted of.
 The time we had available was short and I immediately got along with Genevieve.
 I was able to portray the full picture of my personality and interests.
 The application process for colleges in the US is very specific and as an international student with no experience in the USA, getting advice from “insiders” was very helpful.
 What I loved about CollegeAdvisor is that I was always at the center of the creative process as the only one writing my application.

 Brown University Supplemental Essays